Skip to main content

 Best Practices in Complying With the 5-Year Rule

-To remain 100% IRS-compliant, these are some of the tips to keep in mind when converting your investment real estate property to a primary residence for tax exclusion.
+To remain structured to support IRS compliance, these are some of the tips to keep in mind when converting your investment real estate property to a primary residence for tax exclusion.

-3. Consult with Professionals: Engage tax advisors, real estate professionals, or a reputable qualified intermediary who are knowledgeable about 1031 exchanges and the 5-Year Rule.
-If you’re confused about any step of the process, book a free consultation with our experts at Universal Pacific 1031 Exchange for proper guidance.
+Engage tax advisors, real estate professionals, or a reputable qualified intermediary who are knowledgeable about 1031 exchanges and the 5-Year Rule.
+If you're confused about any step of the process, book a free consultation with our experienced team at Universal Pacific 1031 Exchange for proper guidance.

 Want to Know More About the 5-Year Rule?